chinmaysagade/reWizeNotes/linear_algebra.md

+### What is a vector:
+Physicist: Something which has mangnitude and direction.
+Computer Science:  Ordered list of numbers (a record) (houses as 2-d vector of price and sq.footage).
+Mathematician:   Anything which can be added and scaled according to vector laws.

 ### Eigen Vector
 Vector which when multiplied by the transformation matrix get's scaled by a constant factor.
 That constant factor is called as **Eigen value**.